Solidago rugosa

 Solidago rugosa, commonly called the wrinkleleaf goldenrod or rough-stemmed goldenrod, is a species of flowering plant in the family Asteraceae.
 It is native to North America, where it is widespread across eastern and central Canada (from Newfoundland to Ontario) and the eastern and central United States (Maine west as far as Wisconsin and Iowa, south to Florida and Texas).
 It is usually found in wet to mesic habitats.

 Description

 Solidago rugosa is a rough-leaved herbaceous perennial up to 2 m tall.
 Its leaves are primarily cauline.
 One plant can produce as many as 50 stems, each with 50–1500 yellow flower heads.
 It flowers in late summer through fall.
 It can be distinguished from the similar-looking Solidago ulmifolia by the presence of creeping rhizomes, and by its more abrupt leaf bases.

+Galls

+This species is host to the following insect induced galls: